 We will use this resource as often as possible, often using the supplied test questions.
 For that reason, although you can peruse the rest of the book as soon as you get it, please refrain from reading any of the five practice tests until you are instructed by your instructor.
 I know that request immediately makes you want to read the tests, but don't look at the test questions if you want your practice essays to mimic accurately the experience you'll have in the actual exam.

-As a part of each lesson, you'll participate in a reading discussion or writer's workshop on WebCT.
+As a part of each lesson, you'll participate in a reading discussion or writer's workshop.
 These may relate directly to the preceding assignment, may involve a writer's workshop, or may introduce ideas you'll draw on later.
 Please consider these discussions an essential aspect of the course.

 For Lesson 1, you will write a carefully reasoned, persuasive essay that considers an opinion from both sides and comes to a conclusion.
 You are to use evidence from your observation, experience, or reading to develop your position.
 (This is an untimed essay, so it's okay, if you can't stand the suspense, read the actual assignment on the last page.)

 On pages 67-72 of the Cliffs guide, you can read summaries of all the essay questions given on the exam since 1980!
 When you see these, you'll notice that in the last five years, Cliffs labels all these questions as either "Style Analysis" or "Free Response/Persuasive."
 We'll begin with the latter because you've already practiced this type in Level 3 and Level 4 CTY courses.
 The first assignment is untimed, because we want to see an example of your best persuasive writing, uninhibited by strict time restraints.